Myosotis: Description

 The genus was originally described by Carl Linnaeus.
 The type species is Myosotis scorpioides.
-Myosotis species are annual or perennial herbaceous flowering plants with pentamerous actinomorphic flowers with 5 sepals and petals.
-Flowers are typically 1 cm in diameter or less, flatly faced, coloured blue, pink, white or yellow with yellow centres and borne on scorpioid cymes.
-The foliage is alternate, and their roots are generally diffuse.
+Myosotis species are annual or perennial, herbaceous, flowering plants with pentamerous actinomorphic flowers.

+Their foliage is alternate, and their roots are generally diffuse.
 They typically flower in spring or soon after the melting of snow in alpine ecosystems.

+Flowers are borne on scorpioid cymes; they are flatly faced, with a typical diameter of 1 cm or less; they are coloured typically blue, but sometimes pink, white or yellow.
+Its centre consists of five anthers each on filaments fused to the petals, they are surrounded by yellow bumps called "fornices".

 The seeds are contained in small, tulip-shaped pods along the stem to the flower.
 The pods attach to clothing when brushed against and eventually fall off, leaving the small seed within the pod to germinate elsewhere.
 Seeds can be collected by placing a sheet of paper under stems and shaking the seed pods onto the paper.

 Myosotis scorpioides is colloquially called scorpion grass because of the spiraling curvature of its inflorescence.

 Distribution

-The genus is largely restricted to western Eurasia, with approximately 60 confirmed species, and New Zealand with approximately 40 endemic species.
-A few species occur elsewhere including North America, South America, and Papua New Guinea.
+The genus is largely restricted to western Eurasia, with over 60 confirmed species, and New Zealand with around 40 endemic species.
+A few species occur elsewhere, including North America, South America, and Papua New Guinea.
 Despite this, Myosotis species are now common throughout temperate latitudes because of the introduction of cultivars and alien species.
 Many are popular in horticulture.
 They prefer moist habitats.
 In locales where they are not native, they frequently escape to wetlands and riverbanks.
-Only those native to the Northern hemisphere are colloquially denominated "forget-me-nots".

-One or two European species, especially Myosotis sylvatica, the "woodland" forget-me-nots, have been introduced into most of the temperate regions of Europe, Asia, and the Americas.
+One or two European species, especially Myosotis sylvatica, the "woodland" forget-me-not, have been introduced into most of the temperate regions of Europe, Asia, and the Americas.

-Genetic analysis indicates that the genus originated in the northern hemisphere, and that species native to New Zealand, Australia, New Guinea and South America form a lineage of closely related species that are likely derived from a single dispersal event to the southern hemisphere.
+Genetic analysis indicates that the genus originated in the Northern Hemisphere, and that species native to New Zealand, Australia, New Guinea, and South America form a lineage of closely related species that are likely derived from a single dispersal event to the Southern Hemisphere.